You Are About to Disappear

 0.3 The brain bends “straight lines”, turning them into circles!

 A similar simplification occurred in the 17th century, soon after Copernicus’s re-establishment of the heliocentric system, when Sir Isaac Newton realized that the downward motion of any object pulled down by Earth’s gravity, and the circular-like motion of the Moon around the Earth, are really instances of the same kind of phenomenon.
-Both an apple that was ripened and fell off an apple tree, and the Moon, fall toward the Earth.
-(Of course, the Earth also falls toward them, but imperceptibly so, especially in the case of the apple.)
+Both an apple that has ripened and falls from the tree, and the Moon, fall toward the Earth.
+It should be noted that Newton’s law of equality in action applies (both ways) so that the Moon also pulls at the Earth, perturbing its orbit slightly; the apple does so, too, but the degree is imperceptibe.

 Figure 0.5.
 Simplification (generalization) of two types of motion initially considered distinct

-(The figure above suggests and repeats the myth that Newton conceived of his simplification — or generalization — of the motion of heavenly bodies after sitting under an apple tree and receiving an apple on his head.
-No matter how far from the truth this legend is, I find that it has a certain educative value: it makes it easy for schoolchildren to learn and remember a deep idea, so I don’t feel any qualms to reproduce it here.)
+(The figure above suggests and repeats the myth that Newton conceived of his simplification — or generalization — after sitting under an apple tree and receiving an apple on his head.
+No matter how far from the truth this legend is, I find that it has a certain educative value: it makes it easy for schoolchildren to learn and remember a deep idea, so I don’t feel any qualms about repeating it here.)

 Now, is our familiar 3-dimensional space flat?
-Until Einstein’s general relativity was proposed, people thought so.
-But in reality, our space is not exactly flat.
-It is approximately flat, especially in those places where massive objects are far away.
-But where massive objects — such as a star, our Sun for example — exist, space is curved in the vicinity of those objects.
+Until Einstein’s time, before he proposed his general relativity, people thought so; but in reality, our space is not exactly flat.
+It is approximately flat, especially in those places where massive objects are far away, but where massive objects — such as a star, our Sun for example — exist, space is curved in the vicinity of those objects.
 And when space is curved, “straight lines” (geodesics) are usually anything but straight, as we ordinarily think of the notion of straightness.

-It turns out that the orbits of the planets are geodesics, but of our 4-dimensional spacetime, i.e., the continuum that includes three spatial dimensions and one temporal, and into which everything that we know of in the macroworld exists.
+It turns out that the orbits of the planets are geodesics, but of our 4-dimensional spacetime, i.e., the continuum that includes the three dimensions of space plus the one of time, and into which everything that we know of in the macro-world exists.
 In that 4-dimensional continuum, planetary orbits are “straight lines”.
-But our cognition does not allow us to perceive all four dimensions as spatial (space-like), so what we see is the projection of the 4-dimensional orbit of a planet onto our familiar 3-dimensional space, on which it is distorted, and appears as an ellipse.
+Our cognition does not allow us to perceive all four dimensions as spatial (space-like), so what we see is the projection of the 4-dimensional orbit of a planet onto our familiar 3-dimensional space, on which it is distorted, and appears as an ellipse.

 That projections can be distorted is something familiar to everyone.
 Think of the shadow of the trajectory of an airplane on the surface of the Earth (see next figure).